rajp152k/rajp152k/README.md

 #### Personal ventures

 - building a [personal website: WIP](https://rajpatil.dev)
-	 - base site ready, SSL certificate on its way, site won't be accessible for upto 24 hours
 - getting started with writing again: the right way this time
 	- messed up real good the first time(I'd rather not talk about it)
-- reading a lot: I'm a man of varied interests:
+- avid reader; man of varied interests:
 	- mathematics, pokemon, bushido, metaphysics, theology, and pretty much anything
 		- I tend to have (at the very least) a generic say in everything